ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 {: api}

 View a list of backup jobs or details of a single backup job with the API.

-The backup API is now generally available, with the exception of the backup jobs API, which remains in beta.
-For more information, see the [Change log](/docs/vpc?topic=vpc-api-change-log#21-june-2022).
-{: note}

 ### View a list of backup jobs with the API
 {: #backup-view-jobs-list-api}